emqx/eip/active/0032-dynamic-keepalive.md

 1. **Message Reception**
    - Broker receives a PUBLISH message on
-     - `$SETOPTS/mqtt/keepalive/<clientid>` for single updates, or
+     - `$SETOPTS/mqtt/keepalive` for single updates (applies to the publishing client), or
      - `$SETOPTS/mqtt/keepalive-bulk` for batch updates
    - Payload is parsed based on the topic type

 2. **Payload Normalization**
-   - For single updates, parse payload as a string integer and pair it with the `clientid` from the topic
+   - For single updates, parse payload as a string integer and use the `clientid` of the publishing client
    - For batch updates, parse payload as a JSON array of objects
    - Invalid formats cause the message to be rejected